HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

 Here, 0.00 represents the worst score whereas 1.00 represents the best score.
-It is noted that 67.1% of mobile pages have an audit score between 0.9 and 1.0, meaning that there are still more than 30% of mobile pages with a unminified JavaScript score of less than 0.9 with less or no minification.
+67.1% of mobile pages have an audit score between 0.9 and 1.0.
+That means there are still more than 30% of pages that have an unminified JavaScript score worse than 0.9 and could make better use of code minification.
+Compared to the results from the [2020 edition](../2020/javascript#fig-16), the percent of mobile pages with an "unminified JS" score between 0.9 and 1.0 fell by 10 points.

-This, as compared to the results from the last year(2020), shows a regression of 10% in mobile pages with "unminified JS" score between 0.9 and 1.0.
+{# TODO: Rick is checking with the Lighthouse team to see if there were any major scoring algorithm changes to this audit in the past year.
+That would be a benign explanation for the 10 point drop in good scores.
+This change is really surprising, good find! #}

-To understand the reason for the less score this year, let's dive deeper to look at how many bytes per page are unminified.
+To understand the reason for the worse scores this year, let's dive deeper to look at how many bytes per page are unminified.

 {{ figure_markup(
   image="unminified-js-bytes.png",
-  caption="Percentage distribution of unminified JS bytes per page.", description="Bar chart showing the percentage distribution of unminified JS bytes per page.
+  caption="Distribution of the amount of unminified JavaScript per page, in KB.", description="Bar chart showing the percentage distribution of unminified JS bytes per page.
 57% of mobile pages have 0 KB of unminified JS whereas 18% of those have 0-10 kilobytes of unminified JS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1069289665&format=interactive", sheets_gid="1511556407",